a-montanari/predicting_baseball/README.md

-# Predictive Modeling in Baseball
-## A Logistic Regression Analysis
+# Predictive Modeling in Baseball: A Logistic Regression Analysis

 Alessandro Montanari - Università di Bologna - A.A.
 2018/2019